premparab9/offline-rag-system/README.md

-# 🔒 Offline RAG System
+# Offline RAG System

-A local Retrieval-Augmented Generation (RAG) system that allows you to upload documents and ask questions based on their content — without using any external APIs.
+A local Retrieval-Augmented Generation (RAG) system that allows you to upload documents and ask questions based on their content without using any external APIs.

 The entire pipeline runs offline using local models.

 ---

-## 🚀 Features
+## Features

-* Upload documents (PDF, DOCX, TXT, Images)
+* Upload documents (PDF, DOCX, TXT)
 * Ask questions based on uploaded content
 * Answers generated using local LLM
 * Works completely offline